runonbitcoin/nimble/README.md

 `nimble` is a practical everyday Javascript library for Bitcoin SV.

-It is designed to be exceptionally small, fast, and capable of the same commonly-used features as alternative libraries.
+It is designed to be exceptionally small, fast, and capable of the same popular features as alternative libraries.

 ## Examples